 Herold smiled, though it was crooked and thin.
 “Relax.
 I recommended an alternative.”

 His heart thumping wildly, Paul swallowed again.
 “Which is . . .”

-“I convinced Dr. Krepner to keep you on, but to reassign your vice-principal.
-In Dr. Clark’s place, we’ll bring in some new leadership to see if we can turn this school around.”
+“I convinced Dr. Krepner to keep you on but to reassign your vice-principal.
+We’ll bring in some new leadership in Dr. Clark’s place to see if we can turn this school around.”

 “The assistant principal at Harrison Middle.”

 Paul knew that code and the result.
-Making AYP under the current constraints on resources was not possible in the next couple years, let alone by the end of the current one.
+Making AYP under the current constraints on resources was impossible in the next couple of years, let alone by the end of the current one.
 So, his contract would be terminated short of full retirement, and Greg Herold would become principal.
 It took all his strength to not leap out of his desk and strangle the man.

 Herold tapped Paul’s desk.
 “Well, I’ve got an appointment to keep.
 Clark has already been informed.”
 He turned and started to leave the office but stopped in front of Boniface’s degrees again.
 With a thumb and forefinger, he adjusted the frame slightly off-center.
 After casting a smile over his shoulder, he vanished out the door.